c0ded00d1e12/ecen224/_labs/getting-started.md

 In order to allow our Pi Z2W to speak with GitHub, we will need to create an **SSH key** that will allow GitHub to know that the changes to the code online came from a trusted source (i.e. your Pi Z2W) and not from some impostor's device (i.e. your arch-nemesis's Pi Z2W).

-1. To generate an SSH key, use the terminal that is connected to your Pi Z2W and type in:
+1. To generate an SSH key, use the VSCode terminal (by clicking Terminal > New Terminal) - this creates a new instance of a terminal that is connected to your Pi Z2W.
+Type in the following:

     ```bash
     ssh-keygen -t ed25519 -C "your_email_address"
     ```

     The tool will ask you several questions.
-For our purposes, the default values will suffice (i.e. just hit `Enter`) unless you desire to protect your key with a password.
-This will just require you to enter in a password any time you want to use the SSH key.
+For our purposes, the default values will suffice (i.e. just hit `Enter` until it finishes) unless you desire to protect your key with a password (not recommended for this class; it would require you to enter in a password any time you want to use the SSH key).

 2. Once this is done you can find the contents of your new SSH keys by typing in
     ```bash